gbif/checklistbank/docs/INDEXING.md

 ### description
 ### distribution
 ### alternative identifier
-### images
+### multimedia
-CLB still has a db structure aimed at the older simple images extension.
-It would be good to update to the new multimedia extension and being able to also index the simple images one.

 ### literature
 ### species info
 ### types and specimen
 Currently CLB stores specimen information together with name types for higher taxa coming from a single [Types and Specimen extension](http://rs.gbif.org/extension/gbif/1.0/typesandspecimen.xml).
 As we do index occurrences in checklist extensions now this is a redundant feature of ChecklistBank and it would make sense to restrict the information in CLB about type names, i.e. species can act as the type for a genus and a genus can be the type for a family.
 Ideally we refactor the CLB data model to only store typeSpecies and typeGenus and ignore any specimen information.

 # ChecklistImporter
-The data importer reads the embedded neo4j database, iterates over all records using a taxonomic depth-first traversal starting with the root taxa sorted in alphabetic order.
-This should allow us to produce a single insert statement for the core name_usage record avoiding slow subsequent update queries.
+The data importer reads the embedded neo4j database and the KVP store.
+It iterates over all records using a taxonomic depth-first traversal starting with the root taxa sorted in alphabetic order.
+This allows us to produce a single insert or update statement for the core name_usage record which has foreign key constraints to higher taxa.

 - keep stable usage ids by loading a sourceID->usageKey map on init if it was indexed before
 - delete all data for the given datasetKey in name_usage, raw_usage and all extension tables